golemfactory/golem-docs/docs/creators/javascript/tutorials/quickstart_explained.md

 * imported yajsapi lib
 * utilized Immediately Invoked Async Function Expression
-* created Task Executor function
+* created Task Executor
 * created a worker function with our command
-* finally read the command result from the result object and provided to the user
+* finally read the command result from the result object and provided it to the user

 In this example, we had run a simple command (node -v) in a shall on the remote computer.
 You can run other executable programs in more interesting scenarios.
 See other examples for more advanced use cases.